Alternative versions of Captain America: Marvel 1872

 1872 is a Marvel miniseries during the Secret Wars comics featuring characters in a Western-style adventure in the small boom town of Timely.
 A dam constructed for mining projects is diverting water away from nearby native territories, so Red Wolf attempts to blow it up.
 Sheriff Steve Rogers prevents the corrupt Mayor Fisk (Kingpin) from having him killed, in order to give him a fair trial.
 However, as Rogers goes to help his friend Tony Stark (Iron Man) from being attacked, Red Wolf is taken and Rogers kills more of Fisk's men, further angering the mayor.
 Red Wolf is denied a trial, and Fisk's team of assassins, including Elektra, Grizzly, Bullseye, and Otto Octavius, are sent to kill them both.
 Sheriff Rogers, having Bullseye at gunpoint, attempts to rally the people of Timely into taking back their government, but is distracted and then shot by Bullseye, thrown into a pig pen by Fisk to die.

 Red Wolf, taking up the role of Sheriff, Widow Barnes (Black Widow), Doctor Banner (Hulk), Carol Danvers (Captain Marvel) and Tony Stark join to get rid of the dam, as well as avenge Steve Rogers, and they succeed in both with Banner sacrificing himself to blow up the dam, and Widow Barnes killing Fisk.
 The remaining characters become Sheriff Roger's Avengers, protecting the town of Timely.

 Marvel 2099

 In Marvel 2099, a man masquerading as the original Captain America became ruler of the U.S. after a successful coup deposed Doom 2099.
 The man was killed when Doom 2099 dropped nano-machines on the Red House.
 The real Captain America appears in 2099: Manifest Destiny and takes up the role of Thor before giving Mjolnir to Spider-Man 2099.

 In Secret Wars, a new version of Captain America was created by Alchemax and resides in the Battleworld domain of 2099.
 Roberta Mendez was forcefully subjected to take the Super-Soldier Serum by her husband, Harry and became the leader of Alchemax's Avengers.
 Roberta and Captain America are two different personas of the same woman, with Roberta unknowing of her counterpart.
 She physically and mentally becomes Captain America if her trigger words, "Avengers Assemble", are said, and she reverts to Roberta if someone says "Dismissed".
-In the Secret Wars title, Captain America goes against Miguel Stone's orders to treat the Defenders as criminals and worked with the Defenders and Avengers to stop Baron Mordo and the Dweller-in-Darkness.